How do I create DOCX templates?

 Examples

-We have prepared a few sample templates.
+We have prepared two sample templates.
 You can use these as a starting point for your own templates.

 default.docx